PLMUN-CITCS/2025-OBJPROG-LAB002/README.md

 ---

 ### **Step 1.2: Setup your Git Environment**
-Only perform this if this is the first time you will setup your Git Environment
+*Only perform if this is the first time you will setup your Git Environment*

 1. Create a GitHub Account:
 ```bash